 Reprinted with permission from Flour, Too: Indispensable Recipes for the Cafe's Most Loved Sweets and Savories by Joanne Chang.
 Copyright 2013.
 Published by Chronicle Books.
 All rights reserved.
 Available wherever books are sold.

-- 1 teaspoon active dry yeast, or 0.2 ounces (5 grams) fresh cake yeast
+1 teaspoon active dry yeast, or 0.2 ounces (5g) fresh cake yeast

-- Small handful of cornmeal for sprinkling on the baking sheet
+Small handful cornmeal for sprinkling on the baking sheet

 In the bowl of the stand mixer, combine 1 1/2 cups (360 ml) tepid water and yeast and let sit for 20 to 30 seconds to allow yeast to dissolve and activate.
 Dump all-purpose flour, bread flour, sugar, and salt into water.
 Carefully turn the mixer on to low speed and mix for about 10 seconds.
 (To prevent flour from flying out of the bowl, turn the mixer on and off several times until flour is mixed into liquid, and then keep it on low speed.)
 When dough is still shaggy looking, drizzle in olive oil, aiming it along the side of the bowl to keep it from splashing and making a mess.